UCLeuvenLimburg/advanced-programming-topics/exercises/higher-order-functions/01-definitions/07-partition/Exercise/assignment.md

 Tuple<List<T>, List<T>> Partition<T>(this IEnumerable<T> xs, Func<T, bool> predicate)
 ```

-The funcion returns two lists:
+The function returns two lists:

 * A list of items of `xs` for which `predicate` returns `true`.
 * A list of items of `xs` for which `predicate` returns `false`.